Cha tsumi

 Qwert1234 – Qwert1234’s file, パブリック・ドメイン, リンクによる

 The culture of enjoying tea has a long history, dating back to the reign of Emperor Shōmu in 729 AD, as recorded in ancient texts.
-It spread widely among the warrior class and became a material for feasts.
+Initially, it spread widely among the warrior class and became material for feasts.
 However, the concept of “Wabi-cha,” which sought simplicity and the spirit of Zen, emerged, leading to the spread of “Cha-no-yu” by figures like Sen no Rikyu.
-It has been passed down to modern times as “Sa-do.”In Sa-do, Matcha, which is now popularly used in chocolates and ice cream, is served ground tea leaves.
-On the other hand, Sencha, which uses whole leaves without grinding, is commonly sold even in PET bottles.
-Of course, the price varies greatly depending on the quality of the leaves and processing methods.
+This tradition has been passed down to modern times as “Sa-do” (the Way of Tea).

 This song is also known for its rhythmic nature, often accompanied by hand movements, and enjoyed in places like kindergartens and elderly care facilities.
+Its simple yet pleasant rhythm has become an important cultural asset that remains in the hearts of Japanese people across generations.

 This is the third most famous tea plantation in Japan, closest to Tokyo.